seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 fourscore ducats!

 **TUBAL**
-There came divers of Antonio’s creditors in my
+There came divers of Antonio's creditors in my
 company to Venice, that swear he cannot choose but break.

 **SHYLOCK**
-I am very glad of it: I’ll plague him; I’ll torture
+I am very glad of it: I'll plague him; I'll torture
 him: I am glad of it.

 **TUBAL**